 You might want to give some examples, like this: “Jude, God loves us so much and so He helps us to love other people.
 We can show God’s love by doing things like hugging (remember, this is a tangible example they’ll understand more easily), by telling people about Jesus and by sharing things with other people who don’t have the same things we have.”

-Then, move onto talking about how your family can share and give.
+Third, move on to talking about how your family can share and give.
 Young kids can understand the concept of sharing and giving pretty well, because we’ve probably as parents told them to “share” with others on many occasions! :)

 So you might say, “God wants us to show Jesus’ love to other people by giving them things and sharing with them all that we can.
 There is a Bible verse that says ‘we love because He first loved us.’
 There is another Bible verse that says ‘be kind to one another’, and so we can listen to God and do what those Bible verses ask us to do!”